patrykchodur/find_duplicates/README.md

 The program can run in two modes:

-- regular -- only printing duplicated files.
+- regular - only printing duplicated files.
-- interactive -- user can specify whether to delete duplicated files or not.
+- interactive (`-i`) - user can specify whether to delete duplicated files or not.

 A help message is displayed after using `-h` option.